AlexanderFabisch/AlexanderFabisch.github.io/content/pages/publications.md

 --------------------

 Fabisch, Alexander:<br/>
+**Empirical Evaluation of Contextual Policy Search with a Comparison-based Surrogate Model and Active Covariance Matrix Adaptation**.<br/>
+In: *Genetic and Evolutionary Computation Conference* (2019)<br/>
+Status: accepted, DOI: 10.1145/3319619.3321935.

+Fabisch, Alexander:<br/>
 **A Comparison of Policy Search in Joint Space and Cartesian Space for Refinement of Skills**.<br/>
 In: *Proceedings of the 28th International Conference on Robotics in Alpe-Adria Danube Region (RAAD 2019)* (2020).<br/>
 Status: accepted.